 The snubber circuit finds application in power electronics and switching devices.
-We will discuss in this post, what is snubber circuit, and what are the applications of a snubber circuit.
+We will discuss in this post what is snubber circuit is, and what the applications of a snubber circuit.

 What is a snubber circuit?

-There may be other types of components also called snubber circuits, but mostly RC combination is referred as snubber circuits.
+There may be other types of components also called snubber circuits, but mostly the RC combination is referred to as snubber circuits.

 Even if it looks like a simple circuit, it is generally an essential part of the power circuit with power devices.